19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 Prerogative orders

-1\.
-Power to issue to any person or authority any direction, order or writ for the enforcement of any right conferred by any written law or for any other purpose, including the following prerogative orders:
+1. Power to issue to any person or authority any direction, order or writ for the enforcement of any right conferred by any written law or for any other purpose, including the following prerogative orders:

-Prerogative writs

-1.

 (a) a Mandatory Order (formerly known asmandamus);